KimBug29/Health_Fitness/README.md

 ## General Info - Project Description
 ***
- * The data analysis project was written in VS Code with Jupyter Notebook and ______ for data visualization.
+ * The data analysis project was written in VS Code with Jupyter Notebook and Seaborn for data visualization.

- uses pandas, matplotlib, and/or numpy to perform various analysis of two (or more) data sets.
-Data visualization uses ______ still to be determined (options include Tableau/Jupyter/Plotly or Matplotlib)
+ * Use of pandas, seaborn, and matplotlib to perform various analysis of two (or more) data sets.
+Data visualization uses Seaborn charts.
  * While constructing this project I faced a steep learning curve with the various technologies, specifically use of kernals when running the code.